plugdata-team/plugdata/Resources/Documentation/ELSE/standard~.md

 x[n] = (x[n-1] + y[n]) % 2pi;
 out = (x[n] - pi) / pi;
 The output rate of the equation is given in Hz (default: Nyquist).

-This object was based on SuperCollider's "StandardN" UGEN;
-The standard map is an area preserving map of a cylinder discovered by the plasma physicist Boris Chirikov.